LatinLock Logo

 This will bring up a number of input boxes that deal with 'shipping address'.

-You're looking for the input box labled 'Shipping address' under 'Checkout delivery options'.
+You're looking for the input box labeled 'Shipping address' under 'Checkout delivery options'.
 This should be the first one on the list below the search box.

 Note: The following is not always the case, but you may need to scroll all the way down the page using the right, vertical scroll bar to load all pertinent fields, otherwise some checkout text will not appear if you search too early.